libing125/CTEG/README.md

 # CTEG
 Code for ACL 2019 paper "Enhancing Topic-to-Essay Generation with External Commonsense Knowledge ".

-Corresponding baselines canbe found at [MTA-LSTM]()
+Corresponding codes of baselines can be found at [MTA-LSTM](https://github.com/TobiasLee/MTA-LSTM-TensorFlow)

 ## Requirements
 - Python 3